casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/maintenance keycard/index.md

 ## Requirements to Obtain
 **Gun Rope, Rebreather, & Shovel** - Some items require the player to solve a puzzle or use other collected items to obtain.
 For example, you may need to dig into the ground to find an item, so in situations like that, you will need a  Shovel.

-The Maintenance Keycard requires the [Gun Rope](/sons-of-the-forest/guides/rope-gun/), [Rebreather](/sons-of-the-forest/guides/rebreather/), and [Shovel](/sons-of-the-forest/guides/shovel/) to access the location for the Maintenance Keycard.
+The Maintenance Keycard requires the [Gun Rope](/sons-of-the-forest/guides/rope-gun/), [Rebreather](/sons-of-the-forest/guides/rebreather/), and [Shovel](/sons-of-the-forest/guides/shovel/) to access the bunker with it.

 To be exact, you only need the **Shovel to access the Bunker** and gain access to all the contents within.
 However, to access the Shovel you need the Gun Rope and the Rebreather, which is why you need all 3 of these items to access the Maintenance Keycard.
 Meaning, if a new method of obtaining the Shovel without the Gun Rope & Rebreather would lower the item requirements for the Maintenance Keycard.